brentyi/tyro/README.md

   dataclass definitions. (in contrast, some of the libaries above rely heavily on dataclass field metadata, or on the more extreme end inheritance+decorators to make parsing-specific dataclasses)
-- POSIX compatibility.
+- Hyphens over underscores.
 For example, field names with underscores (`argument_name`) are parsed with hyphens (`--argument-name`).
   ([why?](https://stackoverflow.com/questions/1253679/should-command-line-options-in-posix-style-operating-systems-be-underscore-style))